NareshDhakecha/CalendarView/README.md

 ## Migration

 If you're upgrading from version `0.3.x` to `0.4.x` or 1.x.x, the main change is that CalendarView moved from using [ThreeTenABP](https://github.com/JakeWharton/ThreeTenABP) to [Java 8 API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) for dates.
-After following the new [setup](https://github.com/kizitonwose/CalendarView#setup) instructions, the next thing you need to do is change your imports for date/time related classes from `org.threeten.bp.*` to `java.time.*`.
+After following the new [setup](https://github.com/NareshDhakecha/CalendarView#setup) instructions, the next thing you need to do is change your imports for date/time related classes from `org.threeten.bp.*` to `java.time.*`.

 You also need to remove the line `AndroidThreeTen.init(this)` from the `onCreate()` method of your application class as it's no longer needed.

-## Contributing

-Found a bug? feel free to fix it and send a pull request or [open an issue](https://github.com/kizitonwose/CalendarView/issues).

-## Inspiration

-CalendarView was inspired by the iOS library [JTAppleCalendar](https://github.com/patchthecode/JTAppleCalendar).
-I used JTAppleCalendar in an iOS project but couldn't find anything as customizable on Android so I built this.
-You'll find some similar terms like `InDateStyle`, `OutDateStyle`, `DayOwner` etc.

 ## License
 CalendarView is distributed under the MIT license.
-See [LICENSE](https://github.com/kizitonwose/CalendarView/blob/master/LICENSE.md) for details.
+See [LICENSE](https://github.com/NareshDhakecha/CalendarView/blob/master/LICENSE.md) for details.